Francisco Mejía Player Props: Rays vs. Royals

 - The Royals pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Royals have a 5.11 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.19).

-- Royals pitchers combine to surrender 87 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- The Royals rank 19th in baseball in home runs given up (89 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.